 \subsection{Model's Decision-making Ability in Coronary Artery Stenosis Risk Stratification}

-For the four major coronary arteries, this study established differentiated risk thresholds based on the epidemiological characteristics of severe stenosis and complete occlusion in each vessel, and divided patients into high-risk and low-risk groups based on model-predicted probabilities.
-Specifically, for LAD, LCX, and RCA, which have relatively high incidence rates, a predicted probability $\geq15\%$ was defined as the high-risk threshold, referencing the pre-test probability stratification model proposed in the 2019 ESC guidelines.
-For LM, which has a significantly lower incidence rate, a predicted probability $\geq1\%$ was set as the high-risk criterion based on an incidence rate enrichment strategy, in order to improve the sensitivity of identifying rare but clinically significant high-risk lesions.
+This study focused on four major coronary arteries and defined two risk thresholds for each vessel according to the sensitivity and specificity of the corresponding prediction model.
+Patients were subsequently stratified into high-risk, intermediate-risk, and low-risk groups.
+Specifically, the threshold corresponding to a sensitivity of 90 percent was used to separate the low-risk and intermediate-risk groups, whereas the threshold corresponding to a specificity of 95 percent was used to separate the intermediate-risk and high-risk groups.

-To verify the reliability of the model's predictions, we plotted the model's prediction calibration curves on an internal dataset, as shown in Figure \ref{fig:calbration}.
+To assess the reliability of the model predictions, we plotted calibration curves for the prediction results, as shown in Figure \ref{fig:utility} a.

-The calibration curves show that the model demonstrates good reliability in predicting all four coronary arteries.
-The Bridge scores for RCA, LM, LAD, and LCX are 0.112, 0.030, 0.166, and 0.106, respectively.
-Notably, for severe and complete occlusion of the LM, the model did not output a very high prediction probability due to the extremely low incidence of this lesion in the general population (approximately 0.1\%), which is consistent with epidemiological distribution.
+The calibration curves indicate that the model provided reliable predictions for all four coronary arteries.
+The Brier scores for RCA, LM, LAD, and LCX were 0.130, 0.047, 0.190, and 0.131, respectively.
+Notably, for hemodynamically significant stenosis of the LM, the model did not produce very high predicted probabilities because of the extremely low prevalence of this lesion in the general population, which is consistent with its epidemiological distribution.

-To clearly demonstrate its performance, we magnified the LM subplot locally (between 0 and 0.3).
-The results show that although the predicted probabilities are concentrated in the low range, the high-risk group still exhibits a clear upward trend in risk, and the Brier Score (0.030) is extremely low, proving that the model has extremely high accuracy in excluding the vast majority of healthy people (High Negative Predictive Value), and does not produce a large number of false positives due to blindly pursuing high probabilities.

-To further validate the model's decision-making ability in clinical risk stratification, we plotted the cumulative event occurrence curves based on the model's predicted risk stratification, as shown in Figure \ref{fig:km_curve}.
-Using the ECG monitoring time as the follow-up starting point, we defined the occurrence of severe stenosis and complete occlusion as the event endpoints, with a follow-up period of one year.
-Individuals who did not develop severe stenosis or complete occlusion during the one-year follow-up period were defined as having no events.
-By comparing the cumulative event occurrence curves of high-risk and low-risk populations, we assessed the model's ability to distinguish future coronary events, thereby validating its clinical risk stratification value over time.

-As shown in Figure \ref{fig:km_curve}, the cumulative event occurrence curves of the high-risk and low-risk groups in the four major coronary arteries exhibit a clear and stable separation trend, demonstrating the model's good ability to distinguish between different risk levels.
-The differences between the two groups were statistically significant (log-rank test, all P < 0.001), further validating the model's discriminative power in coronary event risk stratification and its potential clinical application value.